Vendor Outsourcing in Disguise: The Truth About Mainframe ‘Clouds’

-A recent mainframe software vendor’s blog post included a quote from an anonymous State and Local CIO expressing excitement about mainframe “Cloud” offerings.
+Some time ago, I was reading a mainframe software vendor’s blog post that included a quote from an anonymous State and Local CIO expressing excitement about mainframe “Cloud” offerings.
 My first thought was that this was an obvious vendor gimmick.
-But as the former CTO of Arkansas, I realized some of my peers in government IT may not see it as that.
-They might read the blog and be drawn down a path of no return if beguiled by money-saving schemes.
+But as the former CTO of Arkansas, I realized some of my peers in government IT and in major corporations may not see it as that.
+They might read the blog, or other marketing around this ploy, and be drawn down a path of no return if beguiled by money-saving schemes.

 The advantage of a Cloud is you pay as you go, avoiding infrastructure and support costs.
 But here’s the thing: even though distributed systems can run “in the Cloud,” companies still have full control over them.
 The mainframe Cloud this vendor is advocating for does not give you control over your systems.
 It gives them control.